knative/community/ROLES.md

   not fulfilling their documented responsibilities for more than 1 month.
-  - This MAY be done through a super-majority vote of managers, or if there are not enough active managers to get a super-majority of votes cast, then removal MAY occur through exception process to the TOC.
+  - This MAY be done through a super-majority vote of managers, or if there are not enough active managers to get a super-majority of votes cast, then removal MAY occur through exception process to the Steering Committee.
 The PR removing the manager should be open for at least 72 hours.
   - Prior to voting to remove a manager, leads SHOULD reach out to the affected manager and see if they need to take a leave.
 - Membership disagreements MAY be escalated to the WG leads.
-WG lead membership disagreements MAY be escalated to the TOC.
+WG lead membership disagreements MAY be escalated to the Steering Committee.
 - Managers MAY decide to step down at anytime and nominate a replacement who will be approved through the regular process for that role.